EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/index.md

     Select auth provider:
     ```

-All TRE VMs with the project kubeconfig file downloaded can access the TRE GPU Service using the kubectl command line tool.
+All TRE VMs with the project kubeconfig file downloaded can access the SHS GPU Cluster using the kubectl command line tool.

 The VM does not require to be GPU-enabled.

-A quick check to see if a VM has access to the TRE GPU service can be completed by typing `kubectl -n <project-namespace> get jobs` into the command line.
+A quick check to see if a VM has access to the SHS GPU Cluster can be completed by typing `kubectl -n <project-namespace> get jobs` into the command line.

 If this is the first time you have connected to the GPU service the response should be `No resources found in <project-namespace> namespace`.

-!!! important "TRE GPU Service vs TRE GPU-Enabled VMs"
+!!! important "SHS GPU Cluster vs TRE GPU-Enabled VMs"

-    The TRE GPU Service is a container-based service which is accessed from TRE Virtual Desktop VMs.
+    The SHS GPU Cluster is a container-based service which is accessed from TRE Virtual Desktop VMs.

     This allows a project to access multiple GPUs of different types.